Rojina99/Rojina99.github.io/_posts/2018-12-26-understanding_ann.md

   1. Neurons consits of values calculated using activation function and biases(We will discuss more about this in later post)
   2. Weights are the values between neurons from one layer to another.
-  3. ANN consists minimum of three layers; input layer, hidden layer and output layer.
+  3. ANN consists minimum of three layers: input layer, hidden layer and output layer.
 If a network consists of only one                               hidden layer it is also referred as one layer network.

 References:
   <br>
   1.<a href="https://www.tutorialspoint.com/artificial_intelligence/images/atypical_ann.jpg">Figure 1</a><br>
-  2.<a href="         https://www.researchgate.net/profile/Md_Rafiqul_Islam5/publication/221911789/figure/fig1/AS:304732305412105@1449665251675/An-example-of-a-multilayer-feed-forward-artificial-neural-network.png">Figure 2</a><br>
+  2.<a href="https://www.researchgate.net/profile/Md_Rafiqul_Islam5/publication/221911789/figure/fig1/AS:304732305412105@1449665251675/An-example-of-a-multilayer-feed-forward-artificial-neural-network.png">Figure 2</a><br>
   3.<a href="https://i.stack.imgur.com/VqOpE.jpg">Figure 3</a><br>